LiuxhRobotAI/LiuxhRobotAI.github.io/_pages/about.md

   - /about.html
 ---

-This is Liu's Homepage and is hosted on [GitHub pages](https://pages.github.com).
+This is Liu's Homepage hosted on [GitHub pages](https://pages.github.com).
 If you are interested in my projects, please find them on my [GitHub](https://github.com/L53317).
 You can find the details about my work in [Google Scholar](https://scholar.google.com/citations?hl=en&user=btqfRYQAAAAJ).
 I will also update my notes about the most latest discoveries in my [Blog](https://l53317.github.io/year-archive/).

 A brief introduction about Liu
 ======